OMIC-G/RSV/README.md

 This is a collaborative work of the OMIC-G (Red de Laboratorios para la aplicación de Ómicas a la Microbiología Clínica en Galicia).
 The OMIC-G network includes the Microbiology Departments of the Public Hospitals of Galicia, Spain

+After the current immunisation campaign with Nirsevimab, it is important to check RSV sequences for mutations associated with Nirsevimab resistance.
+These can be checked in the following [table.](Nirsevimab_mutations_table.md)

 ## Dependencies

 The following software was used for this pipeline.